 The fried skin had a fairly crispy texture, but they were soft and meaty on the inside.

 We loved how the skin was fully coated in a strong cheese powder that flaked off after every bite.

 With its level of spiciness mixed with its cheesy punch to the tongue, these wings were very tasty.

 Parmesan & Truffle Risotto w/Pork Neck ($420)

 Some of us ordered personal dishes since they came straight from work to meet us.

-This risotto comes as a perfectly warm dish of soft rice and a smooth texture all round which went well with the mix of freshly fried vegetables.
+This risotto comes as a perfect warm dish of soft rice and a smooth texture all around which went well with the mix of freshly fried vegetables.

 The pork neck meat was slightly crispy on the outside and soft on the inside.

 Our friend who ordered this risotto said it was delicious and very moreish.
 The dish is pretty deep so the portion isn’t small.
 Our friend also stated that he felt satisfyingly full when he finished it.